Fetishsexuality – an Authentic Sexual Identity: The Empowering and Healing Potential Within Our Most Taboo Desires

 Anatomy of a Personal Erotic Myth

-I will present here some aspects of how I work with clients in support of their intention to embrace their sexual authenticity, the discovery, expression and illumination of their PEM, and the discovery and untangling of the unconscious parts of their psyche that resist or object to their erotic desires.
+I will present here some aspects of how I work with clients in support of their intention to embrace their sexual authenticity, discover, express and illuminate their PEM, and then discover and untangle the unconscious parts of their psyche that resist or object to their erotic desires.
 Following are notes from a recent case study with a female client (Fous, 2013) , over the course of 3 sessions.
 Her process highlights the challenges and efforts people may face to integrate their authentic sexual nature into their everyday life, and in this case, within an already established long-term partnership.

 My client fits, with some precision, into my concept of someone whose sexual path to orgasm or other deep erotic state, is driven by a PEM.
 Her PEM formed decades ago, and, as is the case for many with a Fetishsexual identity, she was sexually aware and engaged before she had reached puberty (Gardner, 1993).
 In my experience working with hundreds of people over the past 15 years, fetish desires are rarely connected to pathologies generated from early age traumas or other environmental factors, as many are led to believe (Morin, 1995).
 In my view, a fetish-driven sexuality is as innate and inherent as is being gay or lesbian.